 myMCT OCD Manual (English)

 A preliminary version of the concept was successfully tested in a recent research trial with 86 OCD patients: The myMCT had a positive and significant impact on obsessions and depression relative to the control condition.
 If you are interested in the results, you can download the corresponding scientific article below.
 These pilot findings were replicated in three more rigorous clinical trials (Hauschildt et al., 2016; Moritz et al., 2016; Moritz et al., 2018); myMCT led to a significant decline of obsessive symptoms and also improved knowledge on cognitive biases in the disorder.
+A meta-analysis by Philipp et al. (2019), which considered several studies, shows that myMCT led to a significant decline of OCD symptoms.

 We have recently adapted an intervention called "doubt therapy" by Dr. Kieron O'Connor for self-help.
 Our controlled study (doubt therapy versus wait-list control) showed a significant positive effect of doubt therapy on obsessions in the course of four weeks.
 You can download the self-help manual here.